-- · the domestic and foreign supply of oil and gas; - · the price and availability of alternative fuels; - · weather conditions; - · the level of consumer demand; - · the price of foreign imports; - · world-wide economic conditions; - · political conditions in oil and gas producing regions; and - · domestic and foreign governmental regulations.
+- · the domestic and foreign supply of oil and gas; - the price and availability of alternative fuels; - weather conditions: - · the level of consumer demand; - · the price of foreign imports; - · world-wide economic conditions; - · political conditions in oil and gas producing regions; and - · domestic and foreign governmental regulations.

 Decreases in oil and natural gas prices from current levels could adversely affect our revenues, net income, cash flow and proved reserves.
-Significant price decreases could have a material adverse effect on our operations and limit our ability to fund capital expenditures.
+Significant and prolonged price decreases could have a material adverse effect on our operations and limit our ability to fund capital expenditures.
 Without the ability to fund capital expenditures, we will be unable to replace reserves and production.

-Hedging transactions may limit our potential gains and involve other risks

-To manage our exposure to price risk, we, from time to time enter into hedging arrangements, with respect to a significant portion of our future production.
-The goal of these hedges is to lock in prices so as to limit volatility and increase the predictability of cash flow.
+Hedging transactions may limit our potential gains and involve other risks goal of these hedges is to lock in prices so as to limit volatility and increase the predictability of cash flow.
 These transactions limit our potential gains if oil and natural gas prices rise above the price established by the hedge.